 - CC 306M: Introduction to Medical and Scientific Terminology

 - Rotate to a new sport every two weeks, spending five hours per week observing the athletic trainers who work with that team.

 - Learn and be tested on several basic athletic training competencies and skills,

 - Attain 50 directed observation hours in the university’s athletic training facilities under the supervision of certified and licensed staff athletic trainers, and

 - Be evaluated by our staff throughout this process.

 Years 2 - 4

-Once accepted into the Athletic Training major, you will work as a student athletic trainer for UT Athletics in a variety of sports, at local high schools, and sport medicine clinics.
+Once accepted, you will work as a student athletic trainer for UT Athletics in a variety of sports, at local high schools, and sport medicine clinics.
 You also will develop athletic training competencies by taking courses such as:

 - KIN 312 Care & Prevention of Athletic Injuries